Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 ### Secure Guilder
 ![guilder_install_1_1.gif](/extruderguide/guilder_install_1_1.gif)
-- Position the Extruder Guidler into the Extruder Main Body.
+- Position the Extruder Guidler with gear teeth side up and into the Extruder Main Body.
 - Secure with a M3x25 BHCS Screw.
 The screw taps into the Extruder Bottom plate.

 ---